azkung/AI_Chess_Monorepo/README.md

 # Chess AI Monorepo
 #### by Alexander Kung

-The following repository is a multi-year personal research/learning project.The repositories in this monorepo are some of the several chess AI agents that I have programmed over the years.
+The following repository is a multi-year personal research/learning project.
+The repositories in this monorepo are some of the several chess AI agents that I have programmed over the years.
 All agents make use of various algorithmic and ML/DL concepts in order to play the complex game of chess.

 ## Version Summary